dexidp/dex/connector/ssh/README.md

 - Confirm user has required SSH key loaded in agent

 #### "Invalid issuer"
+**Problem**: The `iss` claim in the INPUT JWT doesn't match any value in `allowed_issuers`

+**Solutions**:
-- Verify issuer claim in JWT matches `allowed_issuers`
+- Verify the client's JWT has `iss` claim matching one of the `allowed_issuers` values
-- Check client configuration uses correct issuer value
+- Check client configuration uses correct issuer value (e.g., "kubectl-ssh-oidc")
+- Add the client's issuer to the `allowed_issuers` list in SSH connector configuration

+**Note**: This error is about INPUT JWTs (client→Dex), not OUTPUT JWTs (Dex→client).
+The OUTPUT issuer is always Dex's main `issuer` configuration and cannot be changed by the SSH connector.

 #### "Too many requests" or Rate Limiting
 - **Cause**: IP address has exceeded 10 authentication attempts in 5 minutes